The NFSA provided much of the footage for this landmark documentary series.

 The NFSA provided nearly three-quarters of the footage used in the groundbreaking four-part series Australia in Colour.

 A look at Betty Bryant, once Australia’s most famed film ingénue, who features in the exhibition Starstruck: Australian Movie Portraits, now open on the Gold Coast.

 Australian journalist Lillian Roxon was one of the first to take rock and punk music seriously.

-We’ve produced a short documentary about the Starstruck: Australian Movie Portraits exhibition, featuring behind-the-scenes footage of the NFSA.
-The exhibition is now on its national tour, opening next at Home of the Arts on the Gold Coast on 2 March.
+We’ve produced a short documentary about the Starstruck: Australian Movie Portraits exhibition.
+The exhibition continues its national tour, opening next at Home of the Arts on the Gold Coast on 2 March.